andnyb/chartjs-multifilter-jira-plugin/README.md

 ## Examples

-* Issue creation over time
+* Issue creation over time with for JIRA search filters

 Displaying creation over time of issues in multiple projects and how they relate to each other is pretty straight forward, Define a JIRA search filter for each of the project to include and select the granularity of the graph.
 The plugin will group the issues according to their created date (year/month/week)